“It effectively will mean you can’t regulate” – Jennifer Sass, Natural Resources Defense Council

 And if anyone persists in claiming safety for a chemical in the face of such evidence of harm, they can be challenged in court.
 This is clear from the court cases in the US, where, most conclusively on the basis of evidence from animal tests, exposure to glyphosate-based herbicides was deemed to have caused the plaintiffs' cancers and damages were awarded against the manufacturer Bayer.

-In contrast, other types of evidence of harm, such as insects being decimated by pesticide sprays or toxic effects seen in cell lines, is routinely ignored by regulators because they are not deemed relevant to human health.
+In contrast, other types of evidence of harm, such as insects being decimated by pesticide sprays or toxic effects seen in cell lines, are routinely ignored by regulators because they are not deemed relevant to human health.
 It helps that insects and cells can't sue.

 We are likely to see the push to eliminate animal testing coming to the EU soon.
 GM foods are very much in the frame.
 For years, the European Food Safety Authority (EFSA) has lobbied for an end to animal feeding studies with GM foods.
 Almost certainly, they are fed up with having to answer awkward questions from EU Member States on the adverse effects found in industry studies on lab rats fed GMOs.
 It's much easier for them if all this evidence just goes away.